Update: The Burn Ban has been lifted as of 12 p.m. Tuesday.

-Earlier: The Puget Sound Clean Air Agency has issued a Stage 1 burn ban for King County, due to cold weather and rising air pollution.
+Earlier: The Puget Sound Clean Air Agency has issued a Stage 1 Burn Ban for King, Snohomish and Pierce counties due to stagnant weather conditions and rising air pollution.

 Burn ban violations are subject to a $1,000 penalty.

 It is OK to use natural gas and propane stoves or inserts during a Stage 1 burn ban.